Do Buddhists Eat After Noon? Buddhist Fasting and the Eight Precepts

 What Happens on Uposatha Days

 Uposatha days are the Buddhist equivalent of a Sabbath, though the comparison is imperfect.
 They occur roughly four times per month, on the new moon, full moon, and the two quarter moons.
 In Theravada countries like Thailand, Sri Lanka, and Myanmar, these days are culturally significant.
-Banks may close.
 Laypeople visit the temple, listen to dharma talks, and take the Eight Precepts for the day.

 The following ad helps support this site